Parameter

 interface of the CoreRef

-handle to use this functionality.
+handle to use this feature.
 The core interfaces provided by this handle are as follows:

 namespace aimrt::parameter {